maruu7k/ACM-webdev/README.md

+# ACM-webdev

 The latest task is in week 3 folder.

-Index.html contains html code, script.js contains javascript code and style.css contains all the design code.
+# HTML code
+Index.html
+# Javascript code
+script.js
+# CSS code
+style.css

-# ACM-webdev
+# To run
+In order to run the file, open index.html. it will display the content and all the styling done in css.
+To see the javascript linked, click on sign up and it will pop up an alert which is done using javascript code.